Peter Welch

 Peter Francis Welch (born May 2, 1947) is an American lawyer and politician serving since 2023 as the junior United States senator from Vermont.
 A member of the Democratic Party, he was the U.S. representative for from 2007 to 2023.
 He has been a major figure in Vermont politics for over four decades and is only the second Democrat to represent Vermont in the Senate, after his predecessor, Patrick Leahy.

 Born in Springfield, Massachusetts, Welch graduated from the College of the Holy Cross and the University of California, Berkeley, School of Law.
 He practiced law for several decades, first as a public defender and then as a personal injury lawyer in a law practice he founded.
 He was a member of the Vermont Senate from 1981 to 1989, including terms as minority leader, then was the Senate's president pro tempore from 1985 to 1989, the first Democrat to hold the position.
 In 1988, Welch gave up his seat to run for the United States House of Representatives and lost the Democratic primary to Paul N. Poirier.
 He was the Democratic nominee for governor of Vermont in 1990, losing the general election to Republican Richard A. Snelling.

 Welch continued to practice law and returned to politics in 2001, when he was appointed to fill a vacancy in the Vermont Senate.
 He was reelected in 2002 and 2004 and was Senate president from 2003 to 2007.
 In 2006, Welch was elected to the U.S. House of Representatives, succeeding Bernie Sanders, who was elected to the United States Senate.
-In November 2021, Welch announced his candidacy for the Democratic nomination in the 2022 United States Senate election in Vermont to succeed retiring Senator Patrick Leahy.
+In November 2021, Welch announced his candidacy for the Democratic nomination in the 2022 United States Senate election in Vermont to succeed retiring senator Patrick Leahy.
 On August 9, 2022, he won the Democratic primary.
 On November 8, 2022, Welch won the general election, defeating Republican nominee Gerald Malloy.
-Elected at age 75, he is the oldest person to become a freshman senator, a record previously held by Frederick H. Gillett.
+Elected at age 75, he is the oldest person to win election to a first term as U.S. senator, a record previously held by Frederick H. Gillett.